 The findings from the report indicated that it would be appropriate for the toolkit to be delivered in low income boroughs in London in partnership with organisations which are in regular contact with these businesses.
 These organisations would be well placed to spend time with them to work through the process and help to put support in place.
 The report also highlighted that there was also a need to make people more aware of the services provided by these programmes.

 - End of Interview –

-YTKO’s work supports the output and recommendations of this research
+YTKO’s work supports the output and recommendations of this research on building resilience

 The key findings of this research mirror what YTKO has experienced working with under-represented groups for almost two decades.
 Based on our experience of building other sustainable networks and running mentor programmes, we knew that combining these together strongly resonates with under-represented groups, particularly in more disadvantaged areas.